 WHY EAT MEXICO CULINARY TOURS?

-Unlike other food tour companies, our groups max out at 6 people.
-Our average group size is 3.
+When we say small, we mean small.
+Our group sizes max out at 6 people.
+The average group size is 3.
 We’re firm believers that a small group is the best way to get to know this complex cuisine.

 HISTORY & CULTURE

 Our tours go beyond simply feeding you a taco.
 We talk about Mexican food history and provide important cultural context.
 We'll help you connect the dots so you can truly begin to understand Mexico’s thriving food culture.